 The only way to transfer this file to your iOS device is via iTunes:

-- Select the Kindle app:
+- Select File Sharing and then choose the Kindle app:

 Note: This azk file should only be used for testing.
 When you’re ready to publish, you will still upload the .mobi file generated by Vellum to Amazon.